 Expect to collaborate with your professors on independent research projects and gain hands-on experience working in the field.
 Math majors are primed to pursue careers in economics, finance, statistics, insurance, and teaching.
 Some students opt to combine the major with computer science, further broadening job prospects in the lucrative fields of software development and technology sectors.

-- Mathematics with Finance
+Mathematics with Actuarial Concentration

 Our math community thrives outside the classroom, too.
 Many students supplement their classwork with extracurricular pursuits: